 Legal advice for administrative litigation cases

-Our litigation lawyers in the Czech Republic can handle administrative litigation cases of any kind, mentioning that these might be complex and might prolong.
+Our lawyers in Prague can handle administrative litigation cases of any kind, mentioning that these might be complex and might prolong.
 However, regardless of the complexity of the case you might deal with, our advisors can provide legal assistance and advice for construction permit appeals, tax appeals, real estate litigations involving construction companies in the Czech Republic.
-It is highly recommended to ask in time for legal advice and let a Czech lawyer take your case.
+It is highly recommended to ask for legal advice and let a Czech lawyer take your case.

 How is debt collection made in Czech Republic?

 Companies or collaborators who cannot pay their debts can be subject todebt collection in the Czech Republicfor which our team of Czech lawyers can offer complete legal assistance.
-In other words, this is a legal method for recovering debts that starts with a notification letter in this sense, on behalf of the creditor.
-If there is no response in this step, the debtor and the creditor will solve the issue in the court of law.
+In other words, this is a legal method for recovering debts that starts with a notification letter on behalf of the creditor.
+If there is no response, the debtor and the creditor will solve the issue in the court of law.
 If you are interested in debt collection, please feel free to talk to our lawyer in Czech Republic.

 How can foreigners set up a company, helped by our lawyer in Czech Republic?

-Czech Republic’s economy is one of the most developed and stable in Central and Eastern Europe and therefore, this country is an attractive place for foreign investors.
-As forming a company can sometimes be more of a complicated process, our Czechlawyers assist numerous foreign entrepreneurs and they can provide high quality, personalized services, for any kind of business establishment.
+As forming a company can sometimes be a complicated process, our Czechlawyers assist numerous foreign entrepreneurs and they can provide high quality, personalized services, for any kind of business establishment.
 If a foreign investor chooses to open a company in the Czech Republic, it is recommended to seek professional counsel from a Czech law firm.
 Our advisors have expertise in guiding investors through the required procedures and presenting the rules and laws of the country.
-The types of legal structures that can be registered with the help of our Czech lawyers are as follows:
+The types of legal structures that can be registered with the help of our lawyers in Prague are as follows:

 the limited liability company under the rules and regulations of the Commercial Code;